mdeloof/statig/README.md

 ### Introspection

-For logging purposes you can define two callbacks that will be called at specific points during state machine execution.
+For logging purposes you can define various callbacks that will be called at specific points during state machine execution.

 - `before_dispatch` is called before an event is dispatched to a specific state or superstate.
 - `after_dispatch` is called after an event is dispatched to a specific state or superstate.